liammcalpineduckietown/book-opmanual-duckiebot/src/setup/setup_laptop/index.md

 (for example VirtualBox uses NAT by default).
 This allows you to be on the same subnetwork as your Duckiebot.

-Sometimes when running a VMware machine on a Mac OS host, it is neccessary to have two network adapters: _Share with my Mac_ for connecting to the internet and _Bridged Networking_ for connecting to the Duckiebot.
+Sometimes when running a VMware machine on a macOS host, it is neccessary to have two network adapters: _Share with my Mac_ for connecting to the internet and _Bridged Networking_ for connecting to the Duckiebot.